-CFDM Arizona, a regional affiliate of Christian Formation and Direction Ministries, offers a two-year certificate program in Christian Formation and Spiritual Direction involving 6-8 intensives of 3-4 days; monthly retreat days; monthly spiritual direction; supervision for individual direction; group spiritual direction; and relation to a network of spiritual directors for peer supervision and support.
+CFDM Arizona, a regional affiliate of Christian Formation and Direction Ministries, offers a two-year certificate program in Christian Formation and Spiritual Direction involving 6-8 retreats of 3 days; monthly retreat days; monthly spiritual direction; group and individual supervision; group spiritual direction; and access to a network of spiritual directors.

 The Goals of the Program